 Speaking at a BAFTA screening of his US comedy series Veep, Iannucci said: “Alan is in Norwich.
 It’s not ‘Alan goes to Hollywood’; it’s not ‘Alan invaded by aliens’ or anything like that.
 He’s on North Norfolk Digital, which is taken over by a bigger media conglomerate and has it’s name changed to Shape.
 And that kicks everything off.”

 Some commentators have already likened the plot of the Partridge film to Steve Coogan’s real-life legal battle with Rupert Murdoch’s News International over phone hacking , which was settled earlier this year.

 Iannucci added that the script was currently being finalised with a view to putting the film into production towards the end of this year or the beginning of 2013.

-Alan Partridge returns to TV this Monday in Welcome to the Places of my Life on Sky Atlantic, which you can read our enthusiastic review of here.
+Alan Partridge returns to TV this Monday in Welcome to the Places of my Life on Sky Atlantic.